regen-network/regen-web/web-www/content/faq/carbonplus-credits/question13.md

 title: "13"
 description: Who are the Verifiers?
 ---
-Regen Network accepts Verifiers from existing registries, such as American Carbon Registry, Verra, and Gold Stanrdad.
-Regen Network allows new Verifiers to apply for approval.
+Regen Network accepts Verifiers who are already approved as Verifiers on American Carbon Registry, Verra, and Gold Stanrdad.
+New Verifiers may apply to Regen Network for approval.
 See the Program Guide for more details.